Learning Visual Representations for Transfer Learning by Suppressing Texture: Experiments

 \subsection{Transfer Learning for Supervised Learning}

 As shown in the last section, suppressing texture leads to performance improvements in the case of domain transfer with SSL.
-In this section, we also show improvements on supervised learning and domain transfer.
+In this section, we also show improvements in supervised learning and domain transfer.
+In the case of supervised learning we also show results using Pix2Pix-Anistropic model.